Rei I: Production

-According to an official Neon Genesis Evangelion booklet, the fourth episode "Hedgehog's Dilemma" was once omitted in terms of the series composition and it was planned that "Rei I" would come after the third, "A Transfer".
+According to an official Neon Genesis Evangelion booklet, the fourth episode, "Hedgehog's Dilemma", was once omitted in terms of the series composition, and it was planned that "Rei I" would come after the third, "A Transfer".
 After the battle against Angel Shamshel, Shinji would become friends with his classmates Toji Suzuhara and Kensuke Aida in the third episode, receiving a call from them.
 As production progressed, however, staff members said they thought there was a need to depict Shinji's relationships with the people around him after the third episode.
+As they were writing the scripts and the screenplay, the staff also felt that it would be logically implausible to have Shinji pilot Eva-01 again without first considering the effects of the boy's traumatic experience.
 Neon Genesis Evangelion director Hideaki Anno was also stuck after writing the script for the first episode, "Angel Attack", which took half a year to complete, so he wrote "Rei I" and the sixth episode "Rei II" before the third and the fourth.
 For production reasons, the post-recording dubbing followed the same order.
+Akio Satsukawa and Hideaki Anno wrote the episode; Anno also worked on Ramiel's design.
+Jun'ichi Satō drew the storyboards under the pseudonym of Kiichi Jinme, Keiichi Sugiyama served as director and Masahiko Ohtsuku as assistant director.
+Shunji Suzuki worked as chief animator, while Seiji Kio served as setting assistant.

 In 1993 Gainax wrote a presentation document of Neon Genesis Evangelion named New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho) to find potential sponsors for the series, with the basic plot of the episode already programmed.
 The Proposal document was then published in 1994.
 The Japanese title "Rei, Beyond Her Heart" was also planned.
-Akio Satsukawa and Hideaki Anno wrote the episode; Anno also worked on Ramiel's design.
-Junichi Sato did the storyboards with the pseudonym of Kiichi Jinme, Keiichi Sugiyama served as director and Masahiko Ohtsuku as assistant director.
-Shunji Suzuki worked as chief animator, while Seiji Kio served as setting assistant.
+In the episode's original draft, Gainax planned to equip the Evangelions with a positron engine made of a "pure crystalline metal of unknown origin".
+The staff also planned a scene in which Shinji would wonder why more Eva units were not being built and another in which Toji, jealous of the girls' attention toward Shinji, would attempt a basketball shot.
+Both ideas were later revisited for the seventh and seventeenth episode before ultimately being discarded.
+Rei was still to wear her eye bandage, while neither Misato's pet penguin's name, nor Ritsuko's remarks about Commander Ikari's inability to live had yet been conceived.
+Ritsuko would refer to Eva-00 as "Proto Evangelion", and her conversation with Misato about the cause of the activation test accident was originally intended to take place while the test was still in progress.
+Finally, the staff planned for Eva-00 to fail to activate because its internal battery had been completely depleted, as well as a scene in which Ramiel would be struck by cruise missiles.